Sookeyy-12/AntiSpoofing/README.md

-# AntiSpoofing
+# AntiSpoofing - Datacollection and Training

-KIIT Robotics Society:
-Face Recognition with Anti Spoofing for Door Automation